Nikodemsky/blank-wptheme/README.md

 ### Theme screenshot
 https://www.pexels.com/photo/html-code-270366/
-it's heavy, but it looks cool; simple placeholder.
+it's heavy, but it looks cool; placeholder.

 ### SEO
 The theme is designed to work the [The SEO Framework](https://wordpress.org/plugins/autodescription/) (Schema markups in header.php)